 Here’s a comparison of borrowing costs of payday loans to other types of credit:

 Who borrows from payday lenders?

 Payday loan borrowers are typically identified as the “working poor”.
-They are a typically a low or minimum wage worker, earning less than $15 per hour, and still unable to make ends meet even though they often work more than 40 hours per week.
+They are a typically a low or minimum wage worker who earn less than $15 per hour.
+And they are still unable to make ends meet even though they often work more than 40 hours per week.

 Usually payday loan borrowers don’t get out of their debt cycle until they resort to the financial last-ditch-resort resources they tried to avoid in the first place, like borrowing from friends and family.

 If you find yourself in dire financial straits and your local cash store is starting to look appealing, stop.
 Understand that virtually any other means of covering your financial obligations is a better option.
 Including taking a cash advance on your credit card or taking out a personal loan.

 If you have good credit, you have options.
 It means you can find a low-interest credit card or move money around to cover your bills.
 If your credit is poor, you have to shove your pride aside.
 Go ask for money from someone who can help you, like a friend or family member.
 Or you even let your bills go overdue.